naftali100/zsh-python-module-completion/README.md

 ## Activation

 **Important**: This plugin only activates when you create a `.local_module_completion` file in your Python project root.
-This ensures that zsh's default Python module completion continues to work normally in directories without this marker file.
+This ensures that zsh's default Python completion (including all command-line options and module completion) continues to work normally in directories without this marker file.

 To enable local module completion for a project:
 ```bash